Skip to content

 Award Winners

-Since 2001, the APA’s Perpetual Pavement Award program has recognized 181 long-life pavements in 32 U.S. states and one Canadian province.
-The winning pavements range in age from 35 years to 91 years, and the pavements average 46.42 years old at the time of recognition.
+Since 2001, the APA’s Perpetual Pavement Award program has recognized 217 long-life pavements in 36 U.S. states and one Canadian province.
+The winning pavements range in age from 34 years to 102 years, and the pavements average 50.43 years old at the time of recognition.
+In 2024, eleven pavements earned this distinction.

 Winning agencies are honored by their state asphalt pavement association and are presented with an engraved crystal obelisk.